 Connexus CU donated $1 million to the Wausau Community Partner Campus (CPC).
 The CPC is a non-profit center that is about offering the spaces to help organizations helping deliver the necessary things to survive and thrive to those in need.
 This makes it so much easier for those charities to do what they need and save money and time for the locations they use.

 Commonwealth CU donated $1 million to the Cardinal Cupboard at the University of Louisville.
 This student-run food pantry has been helping feed those in need on the campus.
 This donation will help them renovate the space and even support paid student workers and scholarships.
 The Cupboard will also be renamed the Commonwealth Credit Union Cardinal Cupboard.
 They are feeding communities today and will be for quite some time with this donation.

 Cornerstone Community FCU donated $3,500 to the YWCA of Niagara Frontier, an organization that is improving the lives of women in their community.
-The credit union has long supported their programs with donations and volunteering as well.
+The credit union has long supported its programs with donations and volunteering as well.
 For over 100 years the YWCA and its partners have worked to provide classes and programs to help educate, house, and empower the women of Niagara County.